 May 23 to June 21, 2019

-Given the massive impact that these four links had, I was excited to see what more links might do, so I turned to Pete again to build 12 more links.
+Given the massive impact that these four links had, I was excited to see what more links might do, so I built 12 more links.
 Earning 4 links in March and April resulted in a huge positive increase in rankings, so just imagine the impact of tripling the links and getting 12 more links from industry and city specific sites!

 Sadly, the results were not as expected.

 Sad trombone, still nothing as of July 5th.

 No one knows how Google really works, but I think that what happened is that we already matched our competition on links.
 It was no longer the differentiating factor that was holding us back.
 Getting more links wasn’t what we needed to to progress further.
 What we needed to do was improve in other areas.